-Employers are still required to offer health care coverage to employees in 2019.
+Reminder: Employers are still required to offer health care coverage to employees in 2020.

-One change that will impact employers in 2019* is the percentage of an employee’s income that an employee’s health care contribution must not exceed.
-Previously, this number was 9.56%, meaning the cost of employer-provided health care must not exceed 9.56% of an employees income.
-In 2019, that amount will be increased slightly to 9.85%.
+One specific change that will impact employers in 2020* is the percentage of an employee’s income that an employee’s health care contribution must not exceed.
+Previously, this number was 9.86%, meaning the cost of employer-provided health care must not exceed 9.86% of an employee’s income.
+In 2020, that amount will be decreased slightly to 9.78%.
 This amount will determine whether your health care is considered “affordable”, an important requirement for ACA compliance.

 There are several specific forms that need to be completed and submit to meet ACA compliance.
 Keep in mind that solutions exist to expedite this process – more on that later.